As a musician, music distribution is a huge part of what you do. This is how you get your music out to reach the largest audience possible.

 There are so many different options out there for a person who’s trying to get their music online.
 So how do you choose the right distributor?

 These are some things to think about when you are choosing a music distributor:

 The goal is to get your music to as many different sites as possible.
 To accomplish this, you need a music distributor that has a network of media outlets and DSPs.

-It’s primarily important to ensure that you can get your music distributed on the popular sites like Spotify and Apple Music, but there are plenty of other platforms that you should get your music on.
+It’s primarily important to ensure that you can get your music distributed on popular sites like Spotify and Apple Music.
+Still, there are plenty of other platforms that you should get your music on.

 Fast and Verified Delivery

 It’s not just important that you work with a distributor that has a massive network that you can benefit from.
 You also want them to get your music up fast.
 You also want to be sure that everything is perfect before your music is uploaded.

 There is always the risk of human error, whether there’s a misspelling or had the wrong publisher written down for a cover song.
 A reliable distributor can catch these issues so that you don’t look unprofessional when the track is released since you only get one chance at a first impression with your audience.
 Then, you must get it right the first time.